ivandevp/Book/chapter-1.md

 ## What you'll need

-To begin development of the twitter clone, you will need the following:
+To begin development of the sample app we're going to be working on, you'll need the following:

   - <a href="http://nodejs.org/" target="_blank">NodeJS</a>
   - <a href="http://git-scm.com/downloads" target="_blank">Git</a>